New-Horizons-SPM/scanbot/paper.md

 Fortunately, these tasks can be automated, and Scanbot is a program that not only automates several STM data acquisition techniques but also fully automates tip shaping and sample surveying in STM experiments.
-Scanbot utilises a dual sample holder (DSH) to prepare a high-quality tip, where a sample of interest can be mounted alongside a clean metal surface, which is ideal for tip preparation.
+Scanbot utilises a dual sample holder (DSH) (figure 1) to prepare a high-quality tip, where a sample of interest can be mounted alongside a clean metal surface, which is ideal for tip preparation.
 When the STM tip requires refinement, Scanbot moves it from the sample of interest to the clean metal surface on the DSH.
 This is accomplished using built-in motors to maneuver the STM tip while tracking its position through a camera